SynapseSL/SchematicEditor/README.md

 # Credits
 * The Game [SCP: Secret Laboratory](https://scpslgame.com) by Northwood
-* [SL-CustomObjects](https://github.com/DentyTxR/SL-CustomObjects) Editor by Killer.I used the same Idea to use Unty as Editor however all the Scripts was made from scratch
+* [SL-CustomObjects](https://github.com/DentyTxR/SL-CustomObjects) Editor by Killer.I used the same Idea to use Unity as Editor however all the Scripts was made from scratch